![]() |

 As you read the web lecture, make notes on anything that puzzles you, and be sure to raise your questions in class.

-Homework is not merely useful, it is essential for mastering the concepts of a science course.
+Homework is not merely useful, it is essential for mastering the concepts of any science course.
+Just as we test theories by applying them to experimental situations, you test your understanding by applying it to specific situations.
 You will know whether you understand a concept if you can use it to solve a "real-world" problem, and when you can teach it to someone else.
-We use both techniques in this course.
-You will be assigned both word-essay questions and calculation problems for each unit.
-You should work all of these.
-You will also be asked to post the answer to at least one question and one calculation problem to the class forum.
-This is your opportunity to explain to your fellow students what you know.

 NB: mycroft, the original bot for my science classes, has long since been freed to do other things, like attend class, make obnoxious remarks, and aid stumped students.
 If you really get stuck figuring out the problem you've been asked to post, mycroft has been known to accept bribes in the form of virtual Oreo cookies to finish your problem for you.

 Essay questions ask you to explain a concept in words.
-As you answer a science essay question, be prepare to cite calculation information as well as concepts, or give examples.
+As you answer a science essay question, be prepared to cite calculation information as well as concepts, or give examples.

 A good answer will be grammatically and syntactically correct, using proper English, as well as contain the correct information.
 It will cover more than one point in supporting its argument.